simoneminisi/secml-encryption/README.md

 In this scenario, the only supported layer type is PyTorch Linear.

 The only activation function supported is the SqNL activation function provided within this module.

+## Contributing

+We welcome contributions from the research community to expand the library's capabilities or add new features.
+If you would like to contribute to SecML-Fair, please follow our [contribution guidelines](https://github.com/simoneminisi/secml-fair/blob/main/CONTRIBUTING.md).